First Wave BioPharma to Presen - GuruFocus.com

 |Time:

-During the conference, members of the First Wave BioPharma management team will conduct one-on-one meetings with registered investors, showcasing the company’s business and clinical development strategy, recent corporate achievements, and anticipated milestones.
+During the conference, members of the First Wave BioPharma management team will conduct one-on-one meetings with registered investors and pharmaceutical companies, showcasing the company’s business and clinical development strategy, recent corporate achievements, and anticipated milestones.

 About First Wave BioPharma, Inc.